CognitiveScale/cortex-fabric-examples/profiles-sdk-examples/README.md

   - The generated API documentation includes Spark (Cortex) Configuration options and will describe related configuration properties and abilities.
 The initial documentation is minimal in certain areas, but bill we itreated on.
     For a full list of configuration options see [config.md](docs/config.md)
-* Have the ingest/build commands changed?
-Options?
-  - Changed as compared to the what, the UI?
-The commands themsellvs
 * Does this use the [Cortex CLI](https://www.npmjs.com/package/cortex-cli) or ~~Phoenix CLI (AMP CLI)~~?
     - No, neither are used by nor required by the Profiles SDK.
-The Cortex CLI is a separate tool that would facilitate developing with the Profiles SDK for generating Tokens and creating Cortex Resources. ~~The Phoenix CLI is not public facing, and the Profiles SDK is will eventually overcome/replace the Phoenix CLI, as it supports the same functionality with more flexible configuration.
+The Cortex CLI is a separate tool that would facilitate developing with the Profiles SDK for generating Tokens and creating Cortex Resources.
+The Phoenix CLI is not public facing, and the Profiles SDK will eventually overcome/replace the Phoenix CLI as it supports the same functionality with more flexible configuration.

 ## Version Compatibility